rrich-kray/express-note-taker/README.md

 ![express note taker](./assets/images/screen1.png)

 This repository contains the source code for the Express Note Taker project.
-This project gave me experience constructing an API for a simple JSON database prior to doing so for a larger-scale project.
+This project gave me experience constructing an API for a simple JSON database.

 ## Table of Contents